atomisthq/docs/docs/developer/transform.md

 After that, you might want to make your code transform into an [Autofix](autofix.md).

+There's also an important capability called "dry run transform":
+Performing a transform on a branch, and then either raising either a PR or an issue, depending on build success or failure.
+This allows us to safely apply transforms across many repositories.
+There's a simple wrapper function to enable this.

+!!! tip
+    Dry run transforms are another example of how commands and events can work hand in hand with Atomist to provide a uniquely powerful solution.

 ## Create a code transform

 Code transforms are functions that receive the project as an input and changes the content of the project as a result.